 - 6.1.
 The Trust will promote a culture in which safeguarding pupils is the uppermost priority, beyond any perceived professional loyalties to colleagues, ensuring that staff are actively encouraged to report concerns, regardless of their relationship with the staff member. - 6.2.
-Staff will report all safeguarding concerns they have to the headteacher or DSL immediately in line with the procedures laid out in the Child Protection and Safeguarding Policy.
+Staff will report all safeguarding concerns they have to the Headteacher or DSL immediately in line with the procedures laid out in the Child Protection and Safeguarding Policy.
 Staff members will report concerns without undue delay.
 Where the report concerns a specific incident, staff members will report their concerns no later than 24 hours after the incident where possible.
 Staff members will be aware that concerns are still worth reporting even if they do not seem serious. - 6.3.
-Staff members will report their concerns to the headteacher or DSL, or by submitting a Low-level Concern Reporting Form.
-When submitting concerns, staff will take care to ensure that they observe the Allegations of Abuse Against Staff Policy, and protect the identity of all individuals to which the concern pertains as far as possible. - 6.4.
+Staff members will report their concerns to the Headteacher or DSL, by the agreed method for example by submitting a Low-level Concern Reporting Form.
+When submitting concerns, staff will take care to ensure that they observe the Allegations of Abuse Against Staff Policy and protect the identity of all individuals to which the concern pertains as far as possible. - 6.4.
 Staff members may request anonymity when reporting a concern, and the Trust will endeavour to respect this as far as possible.
 The Trust will not, however, promise anonymity to staff members who report concerns in case the situation arises where they must be named, e.g. where it is necessary for a fair disciplinary hearing.
 In line with the Whistleblowing Policy, staff will be protected from potential repercussions caused by reporting a genuine concern. - 6.5.
-Where a low-level concern relates to the headteacher, it should be reported to the chair of Local School Board, Trust Designated Safeguarding Lead or Director of HR. - 6.6.
-Where a low-level concern relates to the CEO or a member of ELT, it should be reported to the Chair of the Trust Board.
+Where a low-level concern relates to the Headteacher, it should be reported to the appropriate Director of Education or Deputy, Trust Designated Safeguarding Lead or Director of HR.

-6.7.
-Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school, staff will also be required to report this to the headteacher or DSL, who will, in turn, inform the employer of the subject of the concern.
+- 6.6.
+Where a low-level concern relates to the CEO or a member of ELT, it should be reported to the Chair of the Trust Board. - 6.7.
+Where a low-level concern relates to a person employed by a supply agency or a contractor to work in a school, staff will also be required to report this to the Headteacher or DSL, who will, in turn, inform the employer of the subject of the concern.